 Cost-effectiveness

 Secondary research is generally the cheaper option.
 It is quite costly to organize focus groups, hire people to question persons of interest, or build and maintain various sensors able to record large amounts of data.
-Meanwhile, secondary data may cost next to nothing to get as all the data one could use is already available and often easily accessible from free institutions like public libraries.
+Meanwhile, secondary data may cost next to nothing to get as all the data one could use is already available and often easily accessible from free institutions like public databases or government portals.
 Even when such data is not enough and one has to turn to data providers or otherwise spend money to acquire secondary data, it’s still cheaper than primary data collection.

 Cleaned and structured data